 If you’ve never meditated, you may wonder whether you can make it through the program.
 But the reality is that you can do it, no problem, because the program is designed for all levels.
 You can expect the 4 hours to fly by, as we guide you through one exploration after another, with increasing vividness as your mindfulness grows.

 That’s not to say there won’t be challenging moments.
 There may be, because this is different, and our minds sometimes resist new ways of being.
 However, the expert guidance will help you through any rough patches.
-In fact, it’s the ability to be with difficulty that mindfulness trains.
-This is resilience.
+In fact, mindfulness trains the ability to be with difficulty.

 And, if you need to, you are always free to move, stand up, lie down, or leave the hall.
 You have agency!